Hearing Process

 1. The Chairperson calls the case by number, address, etc.

-2. Those appearing for or against are asked to stand and give their position, name and address.
+3. Those appearing for or against are asked to stand and give their position (in support, in opposition, or there for information), name and address.

-3. The Zoning Administrator, through the Assistant City Attorney, is given the opportunity to intervene on behalf of the City, a right given under the ordinance.
-Comments as to the City’s position are often given at this time.
+4. The Zoning Administrator, through the Assistant City Attorney, is given the opportunity to intervene on behalf of the Community Planning and Development, a right given under the ordinance.
+Comments as to CPD’s position are sometimes given at this time.

-5. The Technical Secretary of the Board is asked if the premises have been properly posted with the notification sign.
+6. The Technical Secretary of the Board is asked if the premises have been properly posted with the notification sign.
 Failure to post or improper posting will result in the hearing being dismissed or rescheduled.
 The Technical Secretary of the Board then presents the exhibits made or received in the office of the Board.
-You have the right to examine, approve or object to any exhibit.
-Please request the right to review any exhibits if you have questions about it.

 Example of Exhibit Order"